Start Your Career As An Advanced Clinical Research Assistant

 9. Can this certification help me go global?
 Yes.
 CRAC meets ICH-GCP and FDA/EMA standards, preparing you for multinational research centers and global CROs.

 10. How do I know this course is credible?
-It’s accredited by CPD, CME, and ACCRE, with a 27,000+ learner community across 40+ countries.
+It’s accredited by CPD, and ACCRE, with a 27,000+ learner community across 40+ countries.
 Plus, lifetime updates mean your skills stay fresh.

-11. What does mentorship in this program look like?
-Weekly live Q&As, private feedback on assessments, and direct access to certified researchers make sure no question goes unanswered.
+11. What does mentorship in this program look like? live Q&As, private feedback on assessments, and direct access to certified researchers make sure no question goes unanswered.

 12. I’m a pre-med.
 How does this help my med school chances?
 Admissions committees love research exposure.
 This program gives you hands-on experience, a formal certificate, and actual trial knowledge that sets you apart.